MakeSchool/course-catalog/README.md

 ## Bachelor of Science in Applied Computer Science

-##

----

 The Bachelor of Science in Applied Computer Science program provides innovative, project based learning in computer science and software engineering.
 Our curriculum is continually evaluated and evolving with current industry standards and constitutes a balance of technical computer science courses, hands-on software product development, professional identity courses, and thoughtfully-crafted liberal arts requirements.
 This program is not designed or intended to lead to positions in a profession, occupation, trade, or career field requiring licensure in the State of California.

-**Graduation Requirements: **Students must submit an Application to Graduate with the Registrar’s Office the _term prior to_ completing their degree, which initiates a final review of degree candidates' academic records and degree requirements to verify that all are on track to graduate in the term indicated on their application.
+**Graduation Requirements:** Students must submit an Application to Graduate with the Registrar’s Office the _term prior to_ completing their degree, which initiates a final review of degree candidates' academic records and degree requirements to verify that all are on track to graduate in the term indicated on their application.
 Degrees are conferred after the final grade is posted for the final degree requirements and all requirements have been audited by the Registrar’s Office.

-**Degree Conferral: **Make School confers degrees three times per year at the end of the Spring, Summer and Fall semesters.
+**Degree Conferral:** Make School confers degrees three times per year at the end of the Spring, Summer and Fall semesters.
 Degrees will be posted within 60 days of the last day of the semester and diplomas sent within 90 days.

 ### Degree and Graduation Requirements